-Take the SI theory and SI methods courses by the spring semester of the junior year to prepare for upper division coursework, and Capstone in senior year.
-Take ICS and BC courses, and continue taking upper-division electives.
+Take the SI theory and SI methods courses by the spring semester of the junior year to prepare for upper division coursework, and senior seminar or honors thesis work in senior year.
 Students interested in pursuing honors in their senior year should begin planning their project this year, including developing a research proposal in their methods course in consultation with their professor.